Automatically change passwords for accounts that require login via smartcard or Windows Hello for Business

 The following is a description of the background to these roles, how they work, and the possible deployment scenarios.

-Continue reading „Grundlagen Zertifikatbeantragung über Certificate Enrollment Web Services (CEP, CES)“
+Continue reading „Grundlagen Zertifikatbeantragung über Certificate Enrollment Web Services (CEP, CES) mit den Protokollen MS-XCEP und MS-WSTEP“

-Basics of manual and automatic Certificate Enrollment via Lightweight Directory Access Protocol (LDAP) and Remote Procedure Call / Distributed Common Object Model (RPC/DCOM)
+Basics of manual and automatic certificate requests via Lightweight Directory Access Protocol (LDAP) and Remote Procedure Call / Distributed Common Object Model (RPC/DCOM) with the MS-WCCE protocol

 The following describes the process that runs in the background when certificates are requested manually or automatically in order to achieve the highest possible level of automation.

-Continue reading „Grundlagen manuelle und automatische Zertifikatbeantragung über Lightweight Directory Access Protocol (LDAP) und Remote Procedure Call / Distributed Common Object Model (RPC/DCOM)“
+Continue reading „Grundlagen manuelle und automatische Zertifikatbeantragung über Lightweight Directory Access Protocol (LDAP) und Remote Procedure Call / Distributed Common Object Model (RPC/DCOM) mit dem MS-WCCE Protokoll“

 Manually running the autoenrollment process